kolint/kolint/docs/introduction.md

 # Introduction

 KOLint is a lint tool for [Knockout.JS](https://knockoutjs.com).
 It can catch syntax errors, it also has a built-in [TypeScript](https://typescriptlang.org) type checker that can be used on views to get type and syntax errors.
+See [README.md](https://github.com/kolint/kolint/blob/master/README.md).

 ## Why?